 Denise Zoe Algire, MBA, RN, COHN-S/CM, FAAOHN,

 Denise Zoe Algire serves as the principal researcher and report author for the studies.
 She is a nationally recognized expert in enterprise risk management, managed care, and integrated disability management.
 She is board certified in occupational and environmental health and is a fellow of the American Association of Occupational & Environmental Health Nurses.
 Bringing more than 20 years of industry experience, her expertise includes claim operations, medical management, risk management, and healthcare practice management.

 About the Study Director & Publisher,

 Rising Medical Solutions:

 Rising Medical Solutions (Rising) is a national medical care and cost optimization company that serves payers of medical claims in the workers’ compensation, auto, liability, and group health markets.
 Rising conceived the study idea and leads the logistical, project management, industry outreach, and publication aspects of the effort.
-For study inquiries, please contact Vice President and Study Program Director, Rachel Fikes.
+For study inquiries, please contact Chief Experience Officer and Study Program Director, Rachel Fikes.